jpype-project/jpype/doc/dbapi2.rst

 `Connection Objects`_
 =====================

-A Connection object cna be created using the using `connect_` function.
+A Connection object can be created using the using `connect`_ function.
 Once a connection is established the resulting Connection contains the following.

 .. autoclass:: jpype.dbapi2.Connection
+  :members:

 .. _Cursor: